 74% of customers expect to receive a welcome email.
 Once they open your message, you have a chance to introduce your brand and values, engage customers with enticing discounts, and set expectations for future communication.
 A “good” first impression automatically wins over new customers.

-Encourage customers to return to your store and make repeat purchases with regular loyalty emails that contain point statements or reminders of available rewards.
-Loyalty emails easily fit into existing email marketing strategies and support customer retention—a core component of successful eCommerce brands.
+Encourage customers to return to your online store and make repeat purchases with regular loyalty emails that contain point statements or reminders of available rewards.
+Customer loyalty emails easily fit into existing email marketing strategies and support customer retention—a core component of successful eCommerce brands.

 Abandoned cart emails remind customers when they’ve left something in your cart and encourage them to checkout.
 As much as 75% of lapsed buyers intend to return and complete their purchases, so it’s worthwhile capitalizing on their expressed interest.